Skip to content

 Returns:

-• Type[SectionBase]
+• type[SectionBase]

-Type[SectionBase]: The section validator (a Pydantic model).
+The section validator (a Pydantic model).

-Source code in rendercv/data/models/curriculum_vitae.py
+Source code in src/rendercv/data/models/curriculum_vitae.py

-def create_a_section_validator(entry_type: Type) -> Type[SectionBase]:
+def create_a_section_validator(entry_type: type) -> type[SectionBase]:

 """Create a section model based on the entry type.
 See [Pydantic's documentation